 Higher medical costs are another cause for concern regarding obesity.
-The Centers for Disease Control and Prevention state medical costs for obese patients are approximately $1,500 higher than patients of normal weight.
+The Centers for Disease Control and Prevention state medical costs for obese patients are approximately $1,500 higher than for patients of average weight.

-Bariatric surgery is a tool to help obese patients with their battle to regain control of their health.
+Bariatric surgery is a tool to help patients with obesity with their battle to regain control of their health.
 Sleeve gastrectomy, a type of bariatric surgery offered nationwide, is now available via the Shannon Weight Loss Center.

-The goal of bariatric surgery is to reduce the patient's caloric intake and to curve hunger, The sleeve gastrectomy is a restrictive procedure that narrows the size of the stomach, causing you to consume fewer calories.
+The goal of bariatric surgery is to reduce the patient's caloric intake and to curb hunger.
+The sleeve gastrectomy is a restrictive procedure that narrows the size of the stomach, causing you to consume fewer calories.

 The operation removes the receptors that trigger hunger which causes the appetite to decrease.
 National standards are used to determine if a patient qualifies for surgery.

-Bariatric surgery is a permanent change to the body and Dr. Jastrow and his team must make sure patients are mentally and physically capable of tolerating the procedure.
-The professionals at the Weight Loss Center follow patients pre and post operatively.
-Prior to the operation, patients are required to have counseling with a clinical dietitian, a psychiatric evaluation and an appointment with a GI physician to further evaluate the anatomy of their stomach prior to the procedure.
+Bariatric surgery is a permanent change to the body and Dr. Jastrow, MD, FACS, and his team must make sure patients are mentally and physically capable of tolerating the procedure.
+The professionals at the Weight Loss Center follow patients pre- and post-operatively.
+Prior to the operation, patients will have a tailored pre-op clearance plan.

 Patients should expect to lose 60 to 70 percent of their excess body weight after the sleeve gastrectomy procedure.
 How quickly the weight is lost varies for each patient.
 They may be able to stop taking medications and reverse conditions such as hypertension, high cholesterol and diabetes.

-Surgery is only one part of a patient's weight loss journey.
-The doctors make sure the operation is a success from the operation standpoint, but the patient plays a huge role in making sure the surgery is successful.
-They have to adhere to a diet and exercise.
+Surgery is only one part of a patient's weight-loss journey.
+The doctors make sure the operation is a success from the operation standpoint, but the patient plays a crucial role in having a successful outcome.
+They have to adhere to a diet and exercise regimen.

-Patients are given a bariatric manual that offers an in-depth look into the operation itself including pre and post-operative care required, dietary plans and foods to avoid.
+Patients are given a bariatric manual that offers an in-depth look into the operation itself, including pre- and post-operative care required, dietary plans, medications, exercise, and foods to avoid.